-5.3 Curriculum
+5.4 Curriculum

-The programme curriculum is prepared with inputs from the industry, society and trends forecasted by various agencies.
-The design also takes into consideration regulatory agency requirements that govern a programme.
-Program Objectives(PO) are defined and measured through outcomes to ensure that the said objectives are met.
+The programme curriculum is prepared with inputs from industry, society and trends forecasted by various agencies and in alignment with the respective regulating and approving agency requirements that govern a programme.
+The attainment of Programme Outcomes is measured to ensure that the said Programme Educational Objectives are met.

-The curriculum includes the following,
+The curriculum includes the following: